LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 --
 ```

-The `desk.docket-0` file is application specific and for Uniswap it looks like:
+The `desk.docket-0` file is application specific; for Uniswap it looks like:

 ```
 :~  title+'Uniswap'